postmanlabs/labs-docs/src/pages/docs/administration/sso/okta.md

 ### Okta - Step 6

 Under the second step “Configure SAML”, section A “SAML Settings”, enter the Postman service provider details which can be found on the Postman [Edit Team Details](https://go.postman.co/settings/team/general) page.
-To update the identity provider details, navigate to _Authentication -> <My_Okta_Integration_Name>_ and select **Edit**.
+To update the identity provider details, go to _Authentication > <My_Okta_Integration_Name>_ and select **Edit**.
 Next, select **Proceed**.
 Ensure you are in the following screen after the completion of this step:
 [![details](https://assets.postman.com/postman-docs/server-provider-details.jpg)](https://assets.postman.com/postman-docs/server-provider-details.jpg)

 Now, download the encryption certificate.
 Select the **Download as file** link (shown in red circle).
 You will upload this later in the **Okta SAML** configuration section, which is explained below.
 In the following screen, select **Show Advanced Settings** link to configure advanced SAML assertion settings.